 Increased sales led to operational problems for 1 in 2 ecommerce retailers

-That half of respondents said that increased sales periods led to either unexpected strain on warehouse processes, increased mispicks or increased returns suggests that they weren’t able to fully capitalize on these high sales periods.
+That half of respondents said that increased sales periods led to either unexpected strain on warehouse processes, increased mispicks or increased returns suggests that they weren’t able to capitalize on these high sales periods.

-This can be a key challenge to growth for ecommerce businesses as it will hold them back from getting the most value from high sales periods.
+This can be a key challenge to growth for ecommerce businesses as it will hold them back from getting the most value from these sales periods.
 It could also lead to long-term damage to their reputation if customers receive the wrong items.
 These customers will end up with a negative opinion of the brand, which could lead to bad reviews that put off future customers.

 It’s clear that while ecommerce has undergone massive change over the pandemic, it has not become less competitive or challenging.
 To meet this challenge retailers will need to make sure that they are able to grow their brand effectively and this means having a firm grip on their fulfillment operations.
 This will allow them to weather any post-covid drop in demand and let them take advantage if the sector continues to grow.
 That's why many companies are considering using an ecommerce ERP.